sarkershantonu/Automation-Getting-Started/Jmeter-maven-perf-test/readme.md

 - its best practice not to change jmeter properties, rather you should change in user properties
 # User Properties
-- To add user properties  under  <configuration> use this
+- To add user properties  under  <configuration> use propertiesUser .
+As example

 		<propertiesUser>